the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 A short (and by no means exhaustive) [glossary](#glossary-of-kubernetes-terms) of Kubernetes terms is given at the end of this workshop, should you require further explanation.

-**NOTE:** You will not need to login to Azure when using the Cloud Shell as it reads your login from the Portal.
+**NOTE:** You shouldn't need to login to Azure when using the Cloud Shell as it reads your login from the Portal.

 #### 1. Activate your Subscription